Fatalution/r-helper/README.md

 > I haven't coded in a while, so excuse me for vibe-coding my way through this.

 > [!WARNING]
-> I won't be able to work on this as I am returning the Blade 16.
-I only uploaded this for the public to use and to potentially develop.
+> Note from Fatalution: I won't be able to work on this as I am returning the Blade 16.

 # R-Helper